markets/jekyll-timeago/README.md

 Jekyll-Timeago
 ==============
 Custom and simple implementation of `timeago` date filter.
+Futures supported.

 ## Installation
 Add this gem to your Gemfile and run bundle: